Expressions List

 These functions will check the dates and evaluate to true or false for the expression to either pass or fail.

-Data type of output: True/false
+Data type of output: Boolean (true/false)

 Is before date